Do your homework!

 However, be wary of un-vetted fellowship databases, as these sites can be malicious — or at the very least fill your inbox with spam.
-If you need help finding opportunities, consider connecting with Scott Tirrell, Director of Graduate Fellowships (firstname.lastname@example.org) as he is willing to help you search and will offer suggestions for finding opportunities.
+If you need help finding opportunities, consider connecting with the OGE Fellowships staff, who are willing to help you search and will offer suggestions for finding opportunities.

 Matching the eligibility requirements

 Most fellowships have detailed eligibility requirements that are geared towards a particular group of students.
 These can vary greatly, and if you are going to go through the work and effort to apply, you should be sure that you are eligible.

 For example, many federally-funded fellowships are only offered to U.S. citizens and permanent residents, excluding international students (Examples: NSF GRFP, NDSEG, DOE CSGF, etc.)

 Some students don’t fit the eligibility requirements of many of the major grants due to varied history/background and/or cross-discipline work.
 However, there are many smaller grants for which you may be eligible.
 The OGE Fellowships staff are available to meet with you regarding fellowships that may be a match.

 How do I learn if I’m eligible?

 - Many fellowship organizations have a FAQ page that can be a great place for consolidated information on eligibility.